 - Bring your driver’s license.
 Some schools have scanners that can read the contact info from your license.

-- Have a list of questions that you want to ask each college rep. If you are not sure what to ask, print the College Fair Check List published by the National Association for College Admission Counseling.
+- Have a list of questions that you want to ask each college rep. If you are not sure what to ask, take a look at the NACAC Making the Most of your Visit page.

 - Click here for the National College Fair Schedule.

 For more information about preparing for college, visit our College Admissions section.
-You can also explore colleges here on Smart College Visit, access information about each school on your list, and make plans to visit the colleges that interest you.
+You can also explore college admissions articles here on Smart College Visit, and make plans to visit the colleges that interest you.